DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 To that elven girl replied:

-"I'm no longer capable of comprehending Alfreya-dono.
+"I'm no longer capable of comprehending Alfreyja-dono.
 Otherwise I wouldn't disguise myself as human in order to save our <span title="elder">comrade</span>."

 Elf slightly shook her head.